PartnerComm/wp-plugin-miniorange-saml-20-single-sign-on/readme.txt

 3. Configure your IdP in your Wordpress site.

 == Changelog ==

+= 12.1.7.1 =
+Relaxed the Audience Restriction check
+Added custom CSS for Admin Dashboard widget
+Added a proper error message for invalid XML
+Resolved warning on plugin’s update page
+Resolved Metadata Sync for empty Metadata URL

+= 12.1.7 =
+Comaptibility fixes for PHP 8.2
+Vulnerability fixes for a DOS attack
+Vulnerability fix for Replay Attack
+Updated all CSS and JS Libraries
+Updated htaccess rules for the root folder
+Updated cookie creation with a secure parameter
+Fixed warning of iconv on Alpine Linux environments Fixed warning on logout when user session is terminated Fixed redirection behaviour after logout for a non SSO user Added sending of additonal parameters with SAML Request Added compatibility fixes for Advanced Role Mapping addon Added the Metadata Sync Settings in Service Provider Setup tab Added a proper error message on Encryption Certificate Mismatch

+= 12.1.6 =
+Compatibility with WP 6.3
+Compatibility fixes with Siteground Hosting
+Fix for error during file configuration import
+Fix for JSON error during license verification via WP CLI Fix for license options deletion on uninstall in a multisite Fix for license date updation
+Improvement of file inclusion method for the plugin Improvements in the License Admin Notice
+Added additional data type checks
+Removed unused JQuery

+= 12.1.5 =
+Compatibility with WP 6.2
+Redesigned Account Info tab
+Added Error Codes Submenu
+Updates in Licensing Framework
+Added Admin Dashboard Widget
+Added notices in the plugin

 = 12.1.4 =
 Updated the bootstrap version to 5.2.2